delt505/hipity/README.md

 for questions join https://discord.gg/nmXKjXF and dm delt

-i will add a deploy button soon i recamend heruko for free hosting and nodeclusters for paid
+i will add a deploy button soon i recamend heruko for free hosting and nodeclusters for paid also i will try to keep this up to date with alloy (i will TRY)_